christian-gische/christian-gische.github.io/content/authors/admin/_index.md

     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include graph-based causal models, DAGs, and structrual equation modeling.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Causal Inference
-  - Computational Linguistics
+  - Graph-Based Causal Models
-  - Information Retrieval
+  - Structural Equation Modeling

 # Education to show in About widget
 education: